Nick Doyle

 Nick Doyle (born 1983) is an American artist originally from Los Angeles, California and currently living and working in Brooklyn, New York.
 Known best for sculptural wall works made from collaged denim.
 His practice frequently engages with themes related to American identity and examines concepts such as greed, excess, and toxic masculinity.

 Early life and education

-Doyle holds a BFA in Interdisciplinary Arts from the San Francisco Art Institute and an MFA in Sculpture from CUNY Hunter College.
+Doyle holds a Bachelor of Fine Arts (BFA) in Interdisciplinary Arts from the San Francisco Art Institute and a Master of Fine Arts (MFA) in Sculpture from CUNY Hunter College.
 In 2014, he attended the Skowhegan School of Painting and Sculpture.
 From 2014 to 2017, Doyle was a resident of the Lower Manhattan Cultural Council's Workspace program.
 In 2013, he was awarded the C12 Emerging Artist Fellowship upon completion of his MFA.

 Work

-After seven years working in Tom Sachs's studio, Doyle transitioned to a full-time art career, presenting his first solo exhibition, "Everything Is Fine" at Galerie Perrotin in Asia (Seoul, Korea) in 2021.
+After seven years working in Tom Sachs's studio, Doyle transitioned to a full-time art career, presenting his first solo exhibition, "Everything Is Fine" at Galerie Perrotin in Seoul, Korea in 2021.
 His second exhibition with the gallery and his first ever in Paris was titled "Ruin" in 2022 which followed the same year another solo show this time at Galerie Perrotin New York.